 Invest in infrastructure.

-While ARP funds are available for only three years, critical investments in infrastructure are one way to seed change that lasts well beyond ARP’s window.
-Infrastructure investment now will lay the groundwork for possible future infrastructure spending through upcoming federal legislation and President Biden’s 2022 budget.
 This is an opportunity to build the educational spaces and resources that we have always envisioned for young people.
 Visionary infrastructure spending includes building technology, curriculum, and facilities that are constantly improving and are hyper-resilient toward the challenges and changes specifically facing your community in the future.

 - Invest in high-quality, modern facilities while making health and safety upgrades, such as science labs, greenhouses, libraries, and other 21st-century learning spaces where students are engaged as active collaborators in their own learning environment;